CodeHobbyNet/Random-Java/README.md

 Random-Java
 ===========

-A few Java functions to generate random data.
+A small Java program to generate random data.